Sue's Photo Gallery

 Sue's Linen Cupboard 2024

-She could now grab a labelled bag and take it to the relevant room as needed.
+Sue could now grab a labelled bag and take it to the relevant room when needed.

 Still not perfect but much better than before.